phorward/unicc/README.md

 make install
 ```

-Windows users may download the pre-built setup package that can be found on the Phorward download server at https://phorward.info/download/unicc.
+Windows users may download the pre-built setup package that can be found on the Phorward download server at http://downloads.phorward-software.com/unicc/.

 ## UniCC v2

-Since 2014, I'm working on a version 2 of UniCC.
-It currently exists in a [separate branch unicc2](https://github.com/phorward/unicc/tree/unicc2) inside this repository, and is a complete rewrite, but with the intention to provide better tools for grammar prototyping and direct AST traversal.
-Any help on the unicc2 branch is heavily appreciated, and I hope to bring it into a state that is capable to substitute UniCC v1 at some time.
+Between 2014 and 2020, a version 2 of UniCC was under development, but abandoned for now.
+This version currently exists in an [orphaned branch unicc2](https://github.com/phorward/unicc/tree/unicc2) inside this repository, and is a complete rewrite, but with the intention to provide better tools for grammar prototyping and direct AST traversal.

-Please feel free to contact me if you have any questions on any of the two UniCC versions.

-## Credits

-UniCC is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

 ## License

-This software is an open source project released under the terms and conditions of the MIT license.
-See the LICENSE file for more information.
+UniCC is free software under the MIT license.
+Please see the LICENSE file for more details.

-Copyright (C) 2006-2020 by Phorward Software Technologies, Jan Max Meyer.

-You may use, modify and distribute this software under the terms and conditions of the MIT license.
-The full license terms can be obtained from the file LICENSE.